Hormone Harmony for Wise Women

-Even though the idea of grace makes sense, does the experience of grace at times seem inaccessible?
+Are you a woman over 30 whose brain sometimes feel in a fog, like you are always losing your keys or train of thought?
 Do you find that your sleep is disrupted, that your mood is low, that your energy just isn’t what it used to be?
 Do you feel overwhelmed by tasks while at the same time lacking energy to accomplish these tasks?
-Does your brain sometimes feel in a fog, like you just can’t find solutions like you used to?
-Do you forget where the keys are?
 Do you crave sweets more than healthier foods?

-The great news is that when you get your hormones back into balance, you can experience more grace than ever before!
+The great news is that when you get your hormones back into balance, you can experience better sleep, more mental clarity, more energy and joy than ever before!

 The challenging news is that there are lots of conflicting information about whether or not to take supplemental hormones.

-The good news is that more and more evidence shows that millions of women enjoy better sleep, greater energy, better physical and mental health with fewer risks when they take supplemental hormones.
+The good news is that more and more evidence shows the benefits of supplemental, bioidentical hormones.
+Bioidentical hormones offer both short term and long term benefits.
+After years of confusion, the science is finally clear: women with balanced hormones enjoy enjoy better sleep, greater energy, stronger bones, better physical and mental health with fewer risks when they take supplemental bioidentical hormones.

-A few years ago, my life was slowly slowing down.
-In the middle of the night, sweats began to wake me up and a racing mind prevented me from falling back to sleep.
-I was exhausted and moody.
+As a young woman, I was energetic and fit.
+When I turned 54 a few years ago, my life was slowly slowing down.
+Night sweats began to wake me up in the middle of the night and a racing mind prevented me from falling back to sleep.
+I felt exhausted and moody.
 I was forgetful.
 My brain felt as if in a fog.
-So this was in menopause!
+My skin felt dry.
+My bone density was on the cusp of osteopenia.
+So this was menopause.
+How did women cope?

-I had heard that hormones helped women with their symptoms of menopause, so I consulted with my doctor.
+I had heard that hormones helped women with their symptoms of menopause, so I consulted my doctor.
 She warned of the dangers of hormones and reluctantly prescribed Premarin.
-I went home and read up on Premarin.
-I learned that Premarin contained estrogens from horses.
-I also learned that these estrogens are not like the estrogens found in women.
-I wondered why my doctor would give me estrogen from a horse, I also wondered why she was so concerned about replacing hormones in the first place.
+Being a curious scientist, I went home and read up on Premarin before taking it.
+I learned that Premarin contained estrogens from horses, which are not the estrogens found in women.
+I wondered why my doctor would give me estrogen from a horse when hormones identical to mine were available.
+I also wondered why she was so reluctant to prescribe hormones in the first place.
 I was confused.

-To relieve my confusion, I began my research.
-I looked at peer reviewed scientific studies to learn what the data showed.
-After wading through a lot of data, the evidence convinced me that estradiol and progesterone were both safe and effective.
-I was pleasantly surprised to learn that women who took bioidentical hormones lived longer!
+To relieve my confusion, I looked at peer reviewed scientific literature.
+I read about the famous Women Health Initiative.
+After months of wading through data, the evidence convinced me that bioidentical hormones, (specifically 17 ß estradiol and progesterone), were both safe and effective.
+I was pleasantly surprised to learn that women who took bioidentical hormones not only felt better, they lived longer and healthier lives!
 They had less cancer, fewer heart attacks, and fewer strokes!
 Also, they had less dementia as they aged!

-I found another doctor who would prescribe bioidentical hormones.
-After a few weeks, I began to feel so much better.
-I am now extremely pleased to report that all the symptoms of menopause have resolved.
+I found another doctor who was happy to prescribe bioidentical hormones.
+After a few weeks on estradiol and progesterone, I began to feel so much better.
+Now, I am now extremely pleased to report that all the symptoms of menopause have disappeared!
 I feel better than I have felt in years!
-I’ve even returned to dancing!
+My bone density has gone up and I have no need for surgery.
+I’ve returned to dancing and bike-riding with no discomfort!

-As a result of my improved health, I experience grace so much more easily and more often.
-Instead of feeling exhausted and overwhelmed with commitments that I’m too tired to keep, I feel more energy and more joy.
-I have more time to appreciate the beauty of life and to recenter myself.
-My mind is clear and I can see the blessings of my life so much more clearly.
+As a result of my improved health, I experience joy and moments of grace so much more easily and more often.
+Instead of feeling exhausted and overwhelmed with commitments that I’m too tired to keep, I feel more energy.
+I have more time to appreciate the beauty of life and to focus on family and friends.
+My mind is clear and I can see the blessings of life so much more clearly.
+Even better, I have the energy and mental clarity to contribute to family and friends.

-In addition to feeling great right now, I also look forward to better health as I age!
+In addition to feeling great right now, I also look forward to better health as I age.
 More and more long term studies show the benefits of hormone replacement.
-Thanks to this research, I know that my chances of osteoporosis and broken bones and stroke are way less than it would have been without these hormones.
-I feel hopeful that I will not experience the bone disintegration of one grandmother or the strokes of my other grandmother.
-The more I read, the more reassured I become.
+Thanks to this research, I know that my chances of broken bones, heart attack and stroke are way less than they would have been without these hormones.
+I feel more hopeful that I will not experience the bone disintegration of one grandmother or the strokes of my other grandmother.
+The more I read, the more reassured I become about the long term benefits of supplemental hormones.

 Benefits of 17 beta Estradiol + Progesterone Replacement